 RSA Tree No. 492.

 The Tree is about 6m high but may reach 8m.
 The trunk up to 0,6m wide.
 It can also be a shrub.
 Branches have conspicuous raised Lenticels (a usually raised corky oval or elongated area on the plant that allows the interchange of gases with the environment) and are glabrous (hairless).
-Slender, straight, sharp axillary Spines up to 5cm long spines may be present.
+Slender, straight, sharp axillary Spines that are up to 5cm long may be present.
 The Bark is reddish brown in young branches and becomes light brown and smooth.
 It may be mottled.

 Distribution & Ecology

-These trees are found in Northern KwaZulu-Natal, Limpopo, Mpumalanga, Northern Province, Swaziland, Botswana, Mozambique and northwards to Arabia.
+These trees are locate in Northern KwaZulu-Natal, Limpopo, Mpumalanga, Northern Province, Swaziland, Botswana, Mozambique and northwards to Arabia.
 It grows on forested stream banks and dry, hot bushveld over a wide range of altitudes.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.